zhaozsq/airway_segmentation/README.md

 1. The in-house dataset was provided by the hospital.
 2. The ISICDM dataset was released in the ISICDM 2021 challenge and labeled by the challenge organizer.
 3. [EXACT’09 challenge dataset](http://image.diku.dk/exact/)
-4. Binary airway segmentation (BAS) dataset: This can be found in the paper [Learning tubule-sensitive CNNs for pulmonary airway and artery-vein segmentation in CT](https://arxiv.org/abs/2012.05767)
+4. Binary airway segmentation (BAS) dataset: This can be found in the paper: [Learning tubule-sensitive CNNs for pulmonary airway and artery-vein segmentation in CT](https://arxiv.org/abs/2012.05767)
 5. [Airway Tree Modeling 2022 (ATM22) dataset](https://atm22.grand-challenge.org/)
 ---